My sister was named executor of our parents' will. It has been three years since our parents passed away and my sister has no...Read more

 Your will is a legally-binding statement directing who will receive your property at your death.
 It also appoints a legal representative to carry out your wishes.
 However, the will covers only probate property.
 (Probate is the court process by which a deceased person's property is passed to his or her heirs and people named in the will.)
 Many types of property or forms of ownership pass outside of probate.
-Jointly-owned property, property in trust, life insurance proceeds and property with a named beneficiary, such as IRAs or 401(k) plans, all pass outside of probate.
+Jointly-owned property, property in trust, life insurance proceeds and property with a named beneficiary, such as IRAs or 401(k) plans, all pass outside of probate

 Why should you have a will?
 Here are some reasons:

+- With a will you can direct where and to whom your estate (what you own) will go after your death.
+If you died intestate (without a will), your estate would be distributed according to your state's law.
+Such distribution may or may not accord with your wishes.
 Many people try to avoid probate and the need for a will by holding all of their property jointly with their children.
 This can work, but often people spend unnecessary effort trying to make sure all the joint accounts remain equally distributed among their children.
 These efforts can be defeated by a long-term illness of the parent or the death of a child.
 A will can be a much simpler means of carrying out one's wishes about how assets should be distributed.

-The second reason to have a will is to make the administration of your estate run smoothly.
+- Wills make the administration of your estate run smoothly.
 Often the probate process can be completed more quickly and at less expense to your estate if there is a will.
 With a clear expression of your wishes, there are unlikely to be any costly, time-consuming disputes over who gets what.

-Fourth, for larger estates, a well-planned will can help reduce estate taxes.
+- For larger estates, a well-planned will can help reduce estate taxes.